bitcoin-sv/ts-sdk/docs/transaction.md

 #### Method sortTxs

 Sort the `txs` by input txid dependency order:
-- Oldest Tx Anchored by Path
+- Oldest Tx Anchored by Path or txid only
 - Newer Txs depending on Older parents
 - Newest Tx